 Indigenous Media

-Sacred Places Institute for Indigenous Peoples produces and digitally distributes documentaries uplifting the environmental and climate justice stories of California Native Nations and Indigenous Peoples--- highlighting how the violence of colonization continues to affect Native American tribal communities in California.
+We produce and digitally distribute documentaries uplifting the environmental and climate justice stories of Native Nations and Indigenous Peoples—highlighting how the violence of colonization continues to affect Native American tribal communities.

 Our Water Ways (2024)

-A feature-length documentary funded by Patagonia that highlights Tribes from California’s forest, urban, desert, and coastal lands and the critical ways they protect sacred water.
+A feature-length documentary supported by Patagonia, Weingart Foundation, and Climate Science Alliance that highlights Tribal nations with homelands in California’s forest, urban, desert, and coastal lands and the critical ways they protect sacred water.

 Bodies of Water: Paayme Paxaayt (2023)